Last Updated on June 6, 2018 by Homes for Heroes

 Take a Knee and Recharge your Batteries

 Dedicate time in your schedule to take a knee, allowing yourself to decompress and relax.
 Make that alone time for yourself or family to foster positive activities and help clear away the negative energy from the daily burdens of the job.
 This is a great way to recharge your batteries and refocus your energy for the next day.
+If you find yourself carrying extra stress with you after time at work, you may wish to try something like this Quicksilver hemp oil to help promote a sense of calm and alleviate that stress.
 Finding ways and resources to free up time in your schedule can be challenging.
 However, the benefits you gain, especially long term, are worth the time and effort.

 Control the Negative